Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Simulation details

-We additionally study the \emph{Augmented SO} system, which is an instance of a simple oscillator (SO) that was transformed by a random initialization of a neural spline flows \cite{durkan2019neural}.
-All of these systems change behavior from node attractors to limit cycles, i.e. undergo a Hopf bifurcation, at known parametric settings, making them particularly relevant for our application.
+We additionally study the \emph{Augmented Simple Oscillator (Augmented SO)} system for the comparison in \Cref{fig:grid-results}, which is an instance of a simple oscillator (SO) whose 2D phase space was transformed by a random initialization of a neural spline flow \cite{durkan2019neural}.
+All of these dynamical systems (\Cref{tab:gov-eqs}) undergo a Hopf bifurcation and change their dynamics from exhibiting node attractors to limit cycles, at known parametric settings, making them particularly relevant for our application.